 The Master of Science in Higher Education Administration with a concentration in Academic Affairs is designed to prepare students with the knowledge and skills to serve as leaders and administrators in academic affairs.
-Students will develop foundational knowledge in the following areas: administrative leadership; policy and politics; challenges facing leaders of higher education; organizational structure and governance; and, the role of faculty in higher education.
+Students will develop foundational knowledge in the following areas: policy, politics, and pressing issues; leadership in administrative services; organizational structure and governance; and, the role of faculty in post-secondary education.
 Students in this concentration will:

 - 1. Identify, analyze, evaluate, and apply effective leadership approaches in the professional practice of higher education administration. - 2.
 Explain and apply the policies and laws that shape and govern contemporary higher education practices. - 3.
 Describe and discuss processes of institutional decision making with a particular focus on interpreting the roles and influences of a various stakeholders. - 4.
-Compare the changing roles of faculty in higher education.
+Compare the changing roles of faculty in post-secondary education.